 EPA and DHA are the omega-3s that are predominantly found in oily fish, fish oils and the algae eaten by the fish.
 If you don’t consume oily fish, then you need to ensure you’re having a good intake of plant sources of omega-3s.
 You can read more about this here.

 One principal reason why there is overconsumption of omega-6s is that many processed and junk foods are made from these oils which are tasty and cheap to use so they are added in large amounts.
-These oils are heavily processed and therefore the fats become oxidised – or rancid.
+These oils are heavily processed and therefore the fats can become oxidised – or rancid during processing.
 These, in turn, are atherogenic or plaque-forming – the initial process involved in the pathology of CVD.
 We need to include some omega-6s in our diet, but make sure they’re from plant sources where the oil hasn’t been subject to oxidation.

 trans fats - trans fatty acids are predominantly industrially produced during the creation of 'hydrogenated' fats, and they are used in margarines and manufactured foods like cakes, pies and biscuits.
 They confer texture and shelf-life benefits on manufactured foods.
 These are atherogenic and should be avoided as much as possible.